Zorigt/Learn-Basics-of-NPM/learn-basics-of-npm.md

 ├── utils-merge@1.0.0
 ...
 ```
-You may have noticed a warning message `npm WARN packag.json node@0.0.0 No description` and it is because node uses `package.json` file as configuration.
-Therefore, npm also likes to use this file for same purpose.
-The good news is that you can just create and the warning will go away.
-It is easy to create the file and all you need to do is list two parameters `name` and `dependencies`.
+You may have noticed a warning message `npm WARN packag.json node@0.0.0 No description` and it is because node uses `package.json` file for configuration.
+Therefore, npm also likes to use this file for the same purpose.
+The good news is that you can just create a file named `package.json` and the warning message will go away.
+It is very easy to create this file.
+All you need to do is to list two parameters `name` and `dependencies` in the file.
 ```javascript
 {
   "name": "mod-express"